New Update: Superhuman AI launched and is completely changing how I use email.

 Overall I’m still happy with Superhuman.

-Their latest AI features are really interesting, I’ll cover them later on once I get access.
+Their latest AI features are really interesting, I’ll cover them in a below section.

-I don’t think there’s a better email client out there right now, even after the last two years I’ve been using it.
+There is not a better email client out there right now, even after the last three years I’ve been using it.

 What Is Superhuman?